-We require cash to finance acquisition and fund debt service and working capital requirements.
+We require cash to finance acquisitions and fund debt service and working capital requirements.
 We rely on cash flows from operations, borrowings under our various credit facilities and offerings of debt and equity securities to meet these requirements.

 Because the majority of our consolidated assets are held by our dealership subsidiaries, the majority of our cash flows from operations is generated by these subsidiaries.
 As a result, our cash flows and ability to service debt depends to a substantial degree on the results of operations of these subsidiaries and their ability to provide us with cash.
-Uncertainties in the economic environment as well as uncertainties associated with the ultimate resolution of geopolitical conflicts may therefore affect our overall liquidity.
+Uncertainties in the economic environment may, therefore, affect our overall liquidity.